jspecify/jspecify/docs/docs/spec.md

 `T` has nullness-subtype-establishing direct-supertype edges to the following:

--   if `T` is an augmented [intersection type]: each of the intersection type's elements whose [nullness operator] we are not [worried] is `UNION_NULL`
+-   if `T` is an augmented [intersection type]: all of the intersection type's elements, except those whose [nullness operator] we are [worried] is `UNION_NULL`

--   if `T` is an augmented type variable: each of the corresponding type parameter's upper bounds whose nullness operator we are not worried is `UNION_NULL`
+-   if `T` is an augmented type variable: all of the corresponding type parameter's upper bounds, except those whose nullness operator we are worried is `UNION_NULL`

 -   otherwise: no nodes